Anirudh-Swaminathan/mujoco_fetch_HER/README.md

 The specific environment that is in use in this project is the Unity [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.

 ### Installation Instructions
- - Install dependencies on top of python3
+ - Install dependencies on top of python3.6.8 (the version on DSMLP server)
  ```bash
  pip3 install -r requirements.txt
  ```